hdShang/arxiv-daily/docs/cs-LG/2025-06-12/papers/250610412v4-time-imm-a-dataset-and-benchmark-for-irregular-multimodal-multivaria.md

 ---
 layout: default
-title: Time-IMM: A Dataset and Benchmark for Irregular Multimodal Multivariate Time Series
+title: "Time-IMM: A Dataset and Benchmark for Irregular Multimodal Multivariate Time Series"
 ---

 # Time-IMM: A Dataset and Benchmark for Irregular Multimodal Multivariate Time Series